LucieMrc/GreenScreenStudio/README.md

 !['screen sequence'](./images/screen34.png)

-You can change the color of the point by clicking it, opening the inspector (top right) and double-clicking on the square on the very top right :
+You can change the color of the point either by double-clicking on it, or by clicking it, opening the inspector (top right) and double-clicking on the square on the very top right :

 !['screen sequence'](./images/screen35.png)